 Contributions to this GSDI Cookbook are indeed global and are intended to satisfy many different categories of participants.
-Contributors from around the world have nominated or been selected to organise and contribute to each chapter.
 This was a deliberate choice, in order to ensure that the Cookbook represented various perspectives from around the globe, to ensure both that the collective global experience and existing resources would be represented in the Cookbook, and that its applicability could truly be global.
+The migration of the cookbook to a wiki environment is a logical extension of this idea, allowing contributions to be provided on an ongoing basis.